 - To increase community awareness of photography as an art form through public exhibits and presentations.

-The general public is encouraged to attend any of our meetings listed below, meet and greet is 7:00pm, the meetings start at 7:30pm.
+The general public is encouraged to attend any of our meetings listed below.
+Meetings start at 7:00pm.
 Cameras of all types, sizes and skill level are welcome.

 PHOTO FREDERICTON PROGRAM 2016 – 2017

 September 27, 2016 – Photo Sharing (this will be explained at the first meeting)